wave-org/DoomWallet/docs/evm.md

 # EVM Wallet User Guide

-You can use Doom Wallet to manage your EVM wallets, such as Ethereum, Binance Smart Chain, and other EVM compatible networks.
+You can use Doom Wallet to manage your EVM wallets, such as Ethereum, Binance Smart Chain, and other EVM-compatible networks.

 ### 1. Use MetaMask

 [MetaMask](https://metamask.io/)

-You must have an online hot wallet to check balance and send transactions.
+You must have an online hot wallet to check your balance and send transactions.
 Doom Wallet is used to secure your private key and sign transactions.

 We recommend MetaMask.